-Other times, co-parenting isn't effective because one or both parties are experiencing addiction issues, anger issues, domestic violence issues, etc. There are many reasons which surface during a failing marriage and divorce which makes one (or at times, both) parent(s) not an appropriate caregiver for their children.
+Other times, co-parenting isn’t effective because one or both parties are experiencing addiction issues, anger issues, domestic violence issues, etc. There are many reasons which surface during a failing marriage and divorce that make one (or at times, both) parent(s) not an appropriate caregiver for their children.
 These issues need to be addressed, or they escalate and create even more problems as time goes by, for everyone involved.
-Fortunately, you're not alone.
-The court sees these issues day in and day out, and have developed many programs to assist people and families who are suffering in this way.
-Sometimes, protections such as restraining orders, drug testing, anger management classes and supervised visitations with the children are required to give a parent the assistance he or she needs to keep everyone safe and to help the family to become healthy again.
+Fortunately, you’re not alone.
+The court sees these issues day in and day out and has developed many programs to assist people and families who are suffering in this way.
+Sometimes, protections such as restraining orders, drug testing, anger management classes, and supervised visitations with the children are required to give a parent the assistance he or she needs to keep everyone safe and to help the family to become healthy again.

-Here is an example of one Orange County Judge's written "Policies and Best Practices" from their courtroom: "Do your part to keep the hearing low-key.
-Avoid ad hominem attacks toward opposing counsel and/or the other party; address all comments to the court. ...
-The court's goal is to resolve all issues in a fair manner, without unnecessary drama, delay or expense.
-The court is unable to redress or soothe un-resolved emotional issue(s) following a failed adult relationship."
-An attorney who follows these guidelines, inside and outside of the courtroom, will be a great asset for you in helping you through this most difficult time in your life.
+Here is an example of one Orange County Judge’s written “Policies and Best Practices” from their courtroom: “Do your part to keep the hearing low-key.
+Avoid ad hominem attacks toward opposing counsel and/or the other party; address all comments to the court… The court’s goal is to resolve all issues in a fair manner, without unnecessary drama, delay, or expense.
+The court is unable to redress or soothe unresolved emotional issue(s) following a failed adult relationship.”
+An attorney who follows these guidelines, inside and outside the courtroom, will be a great asset in helping you through this most difficult time in your life.